-Additional factors that could cause actual results, performance or achievements to differ materially include, but are not limited to, those discussed in "Our Business", "Risk Factors" and "Outstanding Litigations and Defaults" on pages 74, 16 and 410, respectively.
+Additional factors that could cause actual results, performance or achievements to differ materially include, but are not limited to, those discussed in "Our Business", "Risk Factors" and "Outstanding Litigations and Defaults" on pages 75, 16 and 411, respectively.
 The forward-looking statements contained in this Draft Prospectus are based on the beliefs of management, as well as the assumptions made by, and information currently available to management.
 Although our Company believes that the expectations reflected in such forward-looking statements are reasonable as of the date of this Draft Prospectus, our Company cannot assure investors that such expectations will prove to be correct.
 Given these uncertainties, investors are cautioned not to place undue reliance on such forward-looking statements.
 If any of these risks and uncertainties materialize, or if any of our underlying assumptions prove to be incorrect, our actual results of operations or financial condition could differ materially from that described herein as anticipated, believed, estimated or expected.
-All subsequent forward-looking statements attributable to us are expressly qualified in their entirety by reference to these cautionary statements.
+All subsequent forward-looking statements.